-Number of doses received will be summarized for participants in the Expanded RDV-Treated Analysis Set.
+Number of doses received will be summarized by group for the Expanded RDV-Treated Analysis Set.

 4.3.
 Protocol Deviations

 A listing will be provided for all enrolled participants who violated at least 1 inclusion or exclusion criterion.
 The listing will include the criteria not met.